 “It really boils down to being a good leader, remembering that it is all about our people and that the more time we invest in our people the better the outcome is,” Jason mentioned.
 “It doesn’t matter what walk of life they come from or what trade they represent, whether they are it’s important to take the time to understand where people are in their careers and where they want to go, then taking the time and effort to develop that and connect the right dots.”

 “At this point I feel like my whole life is Modern Niagara,” Jason affirmed.
 “It’s incredible when you find a company that shares the same values as you and lets your passion for the industry grow.”

-In addition, Jason also emphasised the importance that Modern Niagara places on teamwork and collaboration, and how impactful it is for the organization and employees.
+In addition, Jason also discussed the value Modern Niagara places on teamwork and collaboration, and how impactful it is for the organization and employees.

 “Working at Modern Niagara has been a breath of fresh air, it’s much more of a family than what you are used to seeing in construction,” Jason mentioned.
 “Part of the reason why I love working here is that I can see that to be true for everybody; I love that we’re a company that is very open and collaborative and we truly believe that we are going to get better together.”

 “To me, Modern Niagara is a place that values our people, where there is a lot of room to grow and blossom into whatever you want to in your life and career.”